noahlaux/tagimator/readme.md

 $( function(){
 	// Run transitions
 	$('body').tagimator('show', function() {
-		// This callback is fired when all transistion have finished alert('All transitions done');
+		// This callback is fired when all transistions have finished alert('All transitions done');
 	});
 });